 “…Yes – well, we were thinking… We weren’t sure.”
 The younger woman hesitated.
 “We thought of Jeremy Joshua.
 But if you’d rather…”

 “Oh yes!”
 Tears sprang to Demelza’s eyes, but they were tears of happiness.
 “That would be perfect.
 His uncle and his great-grandfather.”

 “I’m sure of it.
 But could you put Vennor in for a third – if you don’t think it too much?”

 So the Christening of Jeremy Joshua Vennor Poldark was arranged for the end of June.
 In an unexpected break from custom, Harry and Rachel decided it should be held on the Saturday, rather than the Sunday.

 “Oh, it’s a tradition in our family,” Rachel explained breezily when Demelza queried this.
 “All the Godolphins are Christened on Saturdays.
 Ask Mama.”

 “I wish she’d let me do more to help,” Demelza complained to Ross as they sat down to supper a week before the big day.
 “I feel like I’m being shut out.”

-“Stop trying to be an interfering mama-in-law,” Ross advised her with a teasing smile.
+“Stop trying to be an interfering Mama-in-law,” he advised her with a teasing smile.
 “It’s her day.”

 “Yes, but… It’s only been a little over a month since little JayJay was born.
 I’m worried that she’s doing too much.”